Quick Answer

 6. Reuse and Recycle

-Reusing things that can be reused is fun, and it’s also very frugal.
-Reusing materials when you remodel or repair a house can save you thousands of dollars.
-Recycling is also a very cheap thing to do.
-Reusing old email and old documents saves paper and printing costs.
+Reusing materials when remodeling or repairing a home can save thousands of dollars.
+Recycling old documents instead of printing new ones cuts paper and ink costs.
 The Environmental Protection Agency (EPA) estimates that the average American generates over 4.9 pounds of waste per day, much of which contains reusable or repurposable materials that could offset household expenses.

 7. Use Free Services

-Many free services can help you live a better life.
-For example, if you are going to go on vacation, use free directories like Couchsurfing.com to find a place to stay for free with other people.
-If your car is old and you don’t drive often, try using public transportation or carpooling instead of owning a vehicle.
+Many free services can meaningfully reduce daily costs.
+Traveling?
+Platforms like Couchsurfing.com connect travelers with free accommodations.
+Own a car you rarely drive?
 The American Public Transportation Association reports that a household replacing one car with public transit can save more than $13,000 per year on average, accounting for car payments, insurance, fuel, and maintenance.

 8. Eat at Home

-Eating out is expensive and can be detrimental to your health because most restaurant food has too much grease and other things that need to be better for you.
-Choosing to eat out less often will save you money and will also result in a healthier lifestyle.
-The Bureau of Labor Statistics Consumer Expenditure Survey shows that the average American household spends approximately $3,639 per year on food away from home, compared to significantly less per meal when cooking at home — making this one of the highest-impact frugal living adjustments available.
+Restaurant meals are expensive, and the gap between eating out and cooking at home is larger than most people realize.
+The Bureau of Labor Statistics Consumer Expenditure Survey shows that the average American household spends approximately $3,639 per year on food away from home, compared to significantly less per meal when cooking at home, making this one of the highest-impact adjustments available to most budgets.

 Meal planning is the intersection of frugal living and healthy living.
 When families commit to cooking at home five or more nights per week and use a weekly meal plan tied to sales and pantry inventory, they routinely cut their grocery and dining budget by 35 to 50 percent without any noticeable reduction in meal quality or variety.